Kim Kardashian Flashes Butt In A Thong, Kourtney Throws Up From Too Many Cocktails In Mexico

 The Keeping Up With The Kardashians star recently dropped some new merchandise for her Kimoji line, including a giant butt pool float.

-GET URSELF A NICE ASS POOL FLOAT @ KIMOJI.COM
+GET URSELF A NICE A** POOL FLOAT @ KIMOJI.COM

 A post shared by KIMOJI (@kimoji) on